SY0-301 · Question #738

 A DMZ (Demilitarized Zone) is a network segment that isolates publicly accessible servers, such as web servers, from the internal network using a firewall interface.

-- A. A VLAN is a logical segmentation of a switched network at Layer 2 but does not inherently describe the architecture of isolating public-facing servers from an internal network via a firewall.
+A VLAN is a logical segmentation of a switched network at Layer 2 but does not inherently describe the architecture of isolating public-facing servers from an internal network via a firewall.

-- B. A subnet is an IP address range division and does not by itself imply the security segregation or firewall-controlled isolation described.
+A subnet is an IP address range division and does not by itself imply the security segregation or firewall-controlled isolation described.

-- C. A VPN creates an encrypted tunnel for secure remote access or site-to-site connectivity and is unrelated to segregating web-facing servers.
+A VPN creates an encrypted tunnel for secure remote access or site-to-site connectivity and is unrelated to segregating web-facing servers.

-Concept tested.
-DMZ network architecture for web-facing server isolation
+Concept tested: DMZ network architecture for web-facing server isolation

 Community Discussion